 Orange Home Grown Farmers & Artisans Market

 Orange Home Grown is a non-profit organization that runs and manages the Saturday Farmers and Artisans Market in the heart of Old Towne Orange.
-The Farmers Market is open rain or shine every Saturday from 9am to 1pm on the parking lot of Chapman University’s Historic Villa Park Orchards Packinghouse.
-Historically this site has been used to pack citrus, and here we are bringing produce back to this location once again, giving it life each Saturday.
-Featuring farmers & artisans offering locally grown fruits & vegetables, eggs, meat, cheese, baked goods & other artisan products.
+The Farmers Market is open rain-or-shine every Saturday from 9am to 1pm on the parking lot of Chapman University’s Becket Building (303 W. Palm Avenue).
+Featuring farmers & food artisans offering locally grown fruits & vegetables, sustainably sourced eggs, meat, seafood, cheese, baked goods & other artisan products.
 We proudly accept EBT and offer Market Match incentives.
 We are a healthy food based market.
 Food must be prepackaged to be sold on site.
 Local handmade craft artisans are invited to participate in the market every November and December.
 Live music, kid’s club, yoga classes, cooking demos, pet-sitting, market tours, EBT & food trucks make this a must visit Saturday spot for the whole community.
-The location has been generously donated by Chapman University, along with complimentary coffee and pastries.
+The location has been generously donated by Chapman University, along with complimentary coffee and pastries each Saturday.
 Come spend your mornings with us!
 Orange Home Grown is a proud member of the Farmers Market Coalition and the California Alliance of Farmers Markets.

 Park your PawsWalk your dog to the market.
 Free dog sitting every Saturday while you shop.
 Located off of Lemon Street, near market restrooms.

 MusicListen to live music every Saturday by local musicians while you shop.
 Please contact Paula Soest for more information.